Soviet espionage in the United States: Spy ring discoveries

-Major spy discoveries occurred in the 1980s despite the looming end of the Cold War.
-The press dubbed 1985 the "Year of the Spy" due to the discovery of multiple spies and spy rings, many of them passing information to the Soviet Union, such as John Anthony Walker and Ronald Pelton.
+Major spy discoveries occurred in the 1980s despite the looming end of the Cold War, The press dubbed 1985 the "Year of the Spy" due to the discovery of multiple spies and spy rings, many of them passing information to the Soviet Union, such as John Anthony Walker and Ronald Pelton.
 The New York Times reported in 1987 that the Walker spy ring was "described as the most damaging Soviet spy ring in history."
 During his time as a Soviet spy (1967-1985), Walker stole and sold codes that assisted the Soviets in deciphering encrypted Navy messages, which allowed them to monitor American naval assets.
 The Walker spy ring also compromised information about weapons, sensor data, and related naval tactics.
-Other 1980s spies included Aldrich Ames a KGB mole, investigation of Ames activities led to the 1995 CIA disinformation controversy revealing that false reports were fed to the United States through Soviet double agents.
+Other 1980s spies included Aldrich Ames, a KGB mole.
+Investigation of Ames' activities led to the 1995 CIA disinformation controversy revealing that false reports were fed to the United States through Soviet Union double agents.